 Four of the water parks in Southern France are run by Aqualand (which seems to specialise in teenagers) and there are two good alternatives for smaller children.
 Speedwater is an independently run water park in between Aix-en-Provence and Marseille and Aquasplash is a new waterpark which is part of the huge Marineland Aquapark facilty in Antibes near Nice.

 Best water parks in France

-Here is our list of the best water parks in South France to visit this summer.
+Here is our list of the best water parks in South France to visit during summer 2020.
 Our kids have ordered them according to their preferences (which mainly involve parks with rides that can scare the living daylights out of their Dad!).

 1. Aqualand Frejus water park in France

 We visited the Aqualand park in Frejus two summers ago.
 Our favourite rides at the were the Niagra - a 25m high straight long chute that propels you down in 2 seconds; the King Cobra - absolutely terrifying, a pitch black ride that seems to last for ever and takes you spinning and turning down; and the Black hole - a massive flume.
 But all of these slides do attract massive queues.
 There is a clutch of good slides which don't get too busy (Anaconda, Colour Splash and Blue Mountain).
 The wave machine pool is very good and the toddler pools are safe and entertaining.
 If you kids are under 1.10m tall, then there isn't a great deal of rides for them to go on (so you may be better off at the Aquasplash or Speedwater parks).